 For example, where do HMRC and the bank rank?
 Will your employees rank ahead of company employees if the bank has security?

-Creditors Order of Payment During Insolvency
+Order of Priority During Liquidation

 At the top of the creditor priority list come the company’s secured creditors, who hold a fixed or floating charge over a business asset.
 They have a legal right or charge over company property, which can include anything from buildings and equipment to vehicles, machinery and intellectual property.
 Examples of secured creditors include leasing companies, banks and other lenders.
 Once the insolvency practitioner has received their fee, the secured creditors are next to receive the money they are owed.